-Seen from the point of view of this consensus, there seems to be a duty resting on individual, national and international agents to ensure that they do not (further) contribute to causing climate change, but rather contribute towards reversing it - and at the same time, to take measures, on the one hand, to mitigate the current and future negative effects of climate change that will continue to be felt until such time that the measures to reverse climate change take effect, and on the other hand, to put measures in place that will facilitate effective adaptation to those effects of climate change that cannot be mitigated.
-Following from this, there also seems to be a duty on everyone who can, to assist those who have, or will become victims of climate change but cannot help themselves.
+Seen from the point of view of this consensus, there seems to be a duty resting on individual, corporate, national and international agents to ensure that they do not (further) contribute to causing climate change, but rather contribute towards reversing it - in particular, to take measures, on the one hand, to mitigate greenhouse gas emissions, and on the other hand, to put measures in place that will facilitate effective adaptation to those effects of climate change that cannot be mitigated, and will continue to be felt until such time that the measures to reverse climate change take effect.
+Following from this, there also seems to be a duty on everyone who can contribute to mitigation and adaptation, to assist those who have, or will become victims of climate change but cannot help themselves.